J-Bockhofer/succeed2ban-tui/README.md

 I then build a similar app in Python, which was much more limited and limiting.
 After deciding to learn Rust I thought this was a good opportunity to spent even more time looking at logs.
 So here we are.

 succeed2ban-tui monitors journalctl and fail2ban SSH logs.

 It fetches geodata for incoming IPs from [ip-api.com](https://ip-api.com/).

 Stores geodata in a SQLite file in order to keep necessary requests to a minimum and to review log statistics.

+Your home IP is fetched from [ident.me](https://ident.me/) for displaying connection lines on map.

 ### Stat screen